andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-15.md

 ### Oligopoly
 - Firms in an oligopoly compete with a few identifiable competition firms.
-- Oligopolists make strategic deciisons about price and quantity.
+- Oligopolists make strategic decisions about price and quantity.

 #### Oligopolies in Competition
 - *Duopoly* - oligopoly with two firms.

 #### Duopoly
-- In a duopoly, the two firms could agree to act as a joint monopolist.
+- In a duopoly, the two firms could agree to act as joint monopolists.
 - Competition between oligopolists drives price and profits down to below the monopoly level.
 Oligopolistic competition does not necessarily drive profits down to the efficient level, as perfect competition does.
 - When $$\text{quantity effect} > \text{price effect}$$, an increase in output increases profit.
   - Otherwise, the firm has no incentive to increase output.

 #### Three or More Firms
-- Smaller increases in total increases in total quantity in a three+-firm mrket have a smaller downward effect on market price.
+- Smaller increases in total increases in total quantity in a three+-firm market have a smaller downward effect on market price.
 - An oligopolist will continue to increase output up to the point where $\text{quantity effect} = \text{price effect}$$.
 - Oligopolist production decisions affect the profits of other firms.